 ‘There is a sense of loneliness that can mark the immigrant experience, that makes immigrants always searching for home...the act of immigration is bound up with memory.. all water has a perfect memory and is forever trying to get back to where it was.’
 Toni Morrison

-I started this project during a trip to Vietnam in the summer of 2023.
-It was my mother’s first time back in 25 years and meeting all of her extended family since she was a child.
-She came to US alone as a refugee of the Vietnam War at 7 years old.
+Photographed in the summer of 2023, It was my mother’s first time back in 25 years and meeting all of her extended family since she was a child.
 Since this trip, she has now moved back to the rural province of Canh Long after living in America for over 40 years.
 A continuing photo series, I yearn to grasp and understand this jarring transition she has taken on, building a house and starting her life over.
-Her return raises a question: Do immigrants ever truly assimilate?
+At the time, her return raised a question: Do immigrants ever truly assimilate?
 And if they choose to return, does the land welcome them back?

 ‘There is a sense of loneliness that can mark the immigrant experience, that makes immigrants always searching for home...the act of immigration is bound up with memory.. all water has a perfect memory and is forever trying to get back to where it was.’
 Toni Morrison

-I started this project during a trip to Vietnam in the summer of 2023.
-It was my mother’s first time back in 25 years and meeting all of her extended family since she was a child.
-She came to US alone as a refugee of the Vietnam War at 7 years old.
+Photographed in the summer of 2023, It was my mother’s first time back in 25 years and meeting all of her extended family since she was a child.
 Since this trip, she has now moved back to the rural province of Canh Long after living in America for over 40 years.
 A continuing photo series, I yearn to grasp and understand this jarring transition she has taken on, building a house and starting her life over.
-Her return raises a question: Do immigrants ever truly assimilate?
+At the time, her return raised a question: Do immigrants ever truly assimilate?
 And if they choose to return, does the land welcome them back?

 In Cambodia, I live to see the change